mihaitodor/connect/website/docs/components/outputs/mongodb.md

 ### `upsert`

-The upsert setting is optional and only applies for update-one and replace-one operations.
-If the filter specified in filter_map matches,the document is updated or replaced accordingly, otherwise it is created.
+The upsert setting is optional and only applies for `update-one` and `replace-one` operations.
+If the filter specified in filter_map matches, the document is updated or replaced accordingly, otherwise it is created.

 Type: `bool`